AnttiTenkanen/anttitenkanen.github.io/notready/yyyy-mm-dd-reproducibility.md

 ---
 layout: post
-title: "Scientific reproducibility"
+title: "Science and reproducibility"
-date: yyyy-mm-dd
+date: 2017-07-dd
 tags:
 - science
 - reproducibility crisis
+- philosophy of science
 ---

 <p>I haven't posted anything in a while, because I have been rather tied up with an experiment.
 But now that that's done, I thought